Menu

 In January 2020, The Sun reported that the drug was available to buy easily on Instagram, with teenagers being tempted to purchase the drug.
 The paper reported that shatter was four times stronger than normal cannabis.

-What Are the Dangers of Cannabis Shatter?
+What Are The Dangers Of Cannabis Shatter?

 Shatter is a much more potent type of cannabis than that supplied in its traditional form.
 Tests have found that the drug can be up to 10 times stronger than normal cannabis.